Male Pelvic Floor: Advanced Massage and Bodywork for Tension, Dysfunction, and Pain

 External Pelvic Floor Bodywork

-The external approach engages these muscles in the same way that most other muscles of the body are massaged, mobilized, and stretched: by using pressure and movement on and through the skin.
-Many pelvic floor muscles can be accessed in this way and a few of them can only be accessed via the external approach (i.e. bulbospongiosus and ischiocavernosus muscles, for example).
-Several additional myofascial tissues that I discuss below—the suspensory ligaments of the penis, the cremaster muscles, the groin and inguinal tissues, the foreskin, and various other structures—are, as well, only accessible externally.
+The external approach engages these muscles in the same way that most other muscles of the body are massaged, mobilized, stretched, and released: by using pressure and movement on and through the skin.
+Many pelvic floor muscles can be accessed in this way and external pelvic floor bodywork is by far the most direct and easiest approach for some of them (i.e. bulbospongiosus and ischiocavernosus muscles, for example).
+Several additional closely associated myofascial tissues—the suspensory ligaments of the penis, the cremaster muscles, the groin and inguinal tissues, the foreskin, and various other structures that I discuss below—can be valuable additions to external pelvic floor bodywork.

-External pelvic floor bodywork is the foundation of my pelvic floor approach and is always a logical and practical starting point for several reasons: it directly engages or influences the entire pelvic floor; it is effective in addressing discomfort, pain, and dysfunction; it is an excellent way for clients to learn about and explore the landscape of their pelvic floor in an experiential, felt-sense way; and it helps facilitate and augment internal pelvic floor work when that is to be included.
-External work can be deeply relaxing both locally and globally (i.e. to the entire body) via its strong effects on the autonomic nervous system, and is equally useful for those who have specific issues or concerns they want to address as well as for those who simply wish to experience and explore this critical but overlooked part of their bodies.
+External pelvic floor bodywork is the foundation of my pelvic floor approach and is always a logical and practical starting point for several reasons: it directly engages or influences the entire pelvic floor; it is effective in addressing many instances of discomfort, pain, and dysfunction on its own; it is an excellent way for clients to learn about and explore the landscape of their pelvic floor in an experiential, felt-sense way; and it facilitates, complements, and augments internal pelvic floor bodywork when that is included.
+External work can be deeply relaxing both locally and globally (i.e. to the entire body) via its strong effects on the autonomic nervous system, and is equally useful for those who have specific issues or concerns they want to address as well as for those who simply wish to experience and explore this critical but overlooked part of their bodies in a bodywork context.

-Regardless of the motivation for seeking out my work, I will provide a pelvic floor bodywork session that is seemless and comfortable, with the intention of creating an extraordinary experience for each client.
+Regardless of the motivation for seeking out my work, I will give you a pelvic floor bodywork session that is comfortable, informative, and effective, with the intention of creating an extraordinary experience for each client.
 Bringing an open mind and a willingness to explore is an excellent way to approach this work.

-External pelvic floor bodywork includes all of the following major muscles (see my Anatomy and Function page, especially Figure 4, for illustrations of these muscles):
+External pelvic floor bodywork includes all of the following major muscles (see my Anatomy and Function page, especially Figure 4, for illustrations of these muscles).
+Muscles are in red text; ligaments and other important connective tissues are in green text.

-Several highly relevant pelvic floor structures beyond the main muscles are also included with external pelvic floor work.
+Several highly relevant pelvic floor structures beyond the main muscles described above are also included with external pelvic floor work.
 Among them:

 man pointing to his left